Current State of Affairs

 Lack of Coverage for Behavioral Support

 Insurance policy further compounds these inequities.
-Medicare does not currently cover reimbursement for intensive behavioral therapy and is restricted in ways that exclude many registered dietitians and behavioral health clinicians. ⁵ These limitations disproportionately affect patients with fewer financial resources, widening health disparities and increasing the long-term burden of obesity-related complications such as type 2 diabetes and cardiovascular disease.
+Medicare covers intensive behavioral therapy for obesity only when provided by PCPs in a primary care setting; a restriction that effectively excludes many registered dietitians and behavioral health clinicians from direct reimbursement. ⁷ These limitations disproportionately affect patients with fewer financial resources, widening health disparities and increasing the long-term burden of obesity-related complications such as type 2 diabetes and cardiovascular disease.

 How Alnu Health Improves Obesity Care Infrastructure Within the Healthcare Ecosystem